Purpose

 split_partition_option

-SPLIT PARTITION partition_name AT (value) [INTO (PARTITION split_partition_name1, PARTITION [split_partition_name2])]: When you split a partition by using this syntax, the system splits the source partition into two partitions based on the givenvalue.
-You can also use theINTOclause to specify the names of the split partitions.SPLIT PARTITION partition_name INTO (PARTITION split_partition_name VALUES LESS THAN (value) [, PARTITION split_partition_name VALUES LESS THAN (value) ...], PARTITION split_partition_name): When you split a partition by using this syntax, you can split a partition into multiple partitions.
-Thevaluerange specified for partition splitting must be the same as that of the source partition and thevaluemust be defined in ascending order (the definition of the last partition cannot be left empty, and itsvalueis the same as that of the source partition).
+SPLIT PARTITION partition_name AT (value) [INTO (PARTITION split_partition_name1, PARTITION [split_partition_name2])]: Use this syntax to split a partition into two partitions based on the specifiedvalue.
+You can also use theINTOclause to specify the names of the split partitions.SPLIT PARTITION partition_name INTO (PARTITION split_partition_name VALUES LESS THAN (value) [, PARTITION split_partition_name VALUES LESS THAN (value) ...], PARTITION split_partition_name): Use this syntax to split a partition into multiple partitions.
+Thevalueranges defined for the split partitions must be the same as those of the source partition and must be in ascending order.
+You cannot specify the last split partition, which has the samevalueas the source partition.

-For more information about manual partition splitting, see Manually split a partition.
+For more information about manual partition splitting, see Manual partition splitting.

 dynamic_partition_policy_option